Who We Are

 Through exceptional choral training and performance experiences, we inspire growth, teamwork, and artistic excellence.
 We foster collaboration, peer leadership, self-discipline, creativity and a lifelong passion for music.

-The Toronto Children’s Chorus consists of seven choirs: four Training Choirs ages 6-12 (Spirito, Pasio, Anima, and Coro), and three Main Choirs ages 12-18 (Cantare, Chorealis, and Chamber).
+The Toronto Children’s Chorus consists of eight choirs: five Training Choirs ages 6-12 (Miro, Spirito, Pasio, Anima, and Coro), and three Main Choirs ages 12-18 (Cantare, Chorealis, and Chamber).

 TCC Timeline